A S Bhathena - Committed to the richness of diversity

 She has done her BA in Economics and holds a post graduate degree in medical and psychiatric social work from Tata Institute of Social Sciences (TISS).
 She was selected for the Fullbright Scholarship for social workers to study in the U.S.

-Mrs. Aga has been very active in various national and local associations like Confederation of Indian Industries (CII) and had served as the Chairperson of CII's Western Region.
+Ms. Aga has been very active in various national and local associations like Confederation of Indian Industries (CII) and had served as the Chairperson of CII's Western Region.
 She has written extensively and given talks on the subjects of corporate governance, corporate social responsibility, role of women and education.

-Mrs. Aga is the Chairperson of the Thermax Social Initiative Foundation (TSIF) which runs the CSR activities of Thermax.
+Ms. Aga is the Chairperson of the Thermax Social Initiative Foundation (TSIF) which runs the CSR activities of Thermax.
 Along with Akanksha, TSIF has signed a MOU to support three municipal schools in Pune.
 She is also closely associated with the Teach for India Initiative which attempts bridging the inequity gap in education.
 She is keenly involved in the causes of communal harmony and human rights, especially women and children.

 Meher Pudumjee - Chairperson

-Ms. Meher Pudumjee is the Chairperson of Thermax Ltd, a company focussed in the businesses of energy and the environment.
+Meher Pudumjee is the Chairperson of Thermax Ltd, a company focussed in the businesses of energy and the environment.

-A postgraduate in Chemical Engineering from the Imperial College of Science & Technology, London, Meher joined Thermax as a trainee engineer in August 1990.
+A postgraduate in Chemical Engineering from the Imperial College of Science & Technology, London, she joined Thermax as a trainee engineer in August 1990.
 A year later, along with her husband Pheroz Pudumjee and a small team, they took over the responsibility of turning around a Thermax subsidiary company in the UK.

 After her return to India in September 1996, she was appointed on the Board of Directors.
 She worked closely with the treasury and working capital management functions of Thermax, as also in the Environment Divisions of the company.
 In 2001, the family decided to take on non-executive roles on the Board.
 During this period she played an active role in the turnaround of the company, along with the Board and senior management of the company.

-Meher has a keen interest in music, especially western classical and is a member of a Pune based choir.
+Ms. Pudumjee has a keen interest in music, especially western classical and is a member of a Pune based choir.
 She is personally involved with the NGO's Teach For India, Akanksha and Shakti Sustainable Energy Foundation.

 Pheroz Pudumjee - Director